1upses/linked-list/README.md

-# pile-file
+# linked list
-basic pile and file implementation in python
+complete linked list implementation in python.
+Can probably be used as such in serious projects (why would you do that though)